-Applications for courses with short-term travel components in Studio Abroad will be open on September 21st.
 The deadline to submit applications is December 14th, 2020.
-Accepted students will need to register for the course with an overseas short-term travel component in APR2 during the Summer Semester Registration period at the beginning of the Spring semester.
+Accepted students will not need to register for the course with an overseas short-term travel component in APR2 during the Summer Semester Registration period in February.
 Tuition, room and board are included in the student's comprehensive fees if SUMMER is your second semester of the academic year 2020-2021.
 Airfare, visas and other additional costs are the responsibility of the student.
 Additional financial aid may be available to assist with these costs.
 Contact CIIS firstname.lastname@example.org for more information.

 St. Lawrence University's Summer Semester 2021 also offers Outdoor Leadership courses during summer session I, May 3-June 4.
-(For more information visit the Sustainability Program and/or write to Dr. Sara Ashpole.)
+(For more information visit the Outdoor Studies and/or write to Phil Royce.)

 Listing: 1.
 ODST 3003, Advanced Topics of Outdoor Leadership & Education (Guide Training course) .
 One unit